m5235/printf/README.md

 These modes of project management (along with their derivatives) disservice your understanding and invaluable life skill of bringing another up to speed.

-In the spirit of wanting to hold you accountable, your group projects will include a heavily weighted expectation of equal contribution.
+In the spirit of wanting to hold you accountable, your group projects will include a heavily weighted expectation of equal contributions.

 ### “What does that mean?”